hakanensari/structure/README.md

 puts user # => #<User name="Jane", admin=true>
 ```

 To ease testing objects the parser collaborates in, I have added the class method `.double`.
-This casts the parser to an object that mimics the former's public interface but replaces the original parsing implementation with an initialiser that accepts a hash:
+This casts the parser to an object that mimics the former's public interface but replaces the original parsing implementation with an initialiser that accepts a hash and populates the corresponding attributes:

 ```ruby
 user = User.double.new(name: 'Jane', age: 18, admin: false)